Establishing Trust Through Communication | BridgeAthletic

 We have all heard it before - first impressions matter.
 But rather than shrug it off as advice we've all heard, let's break down why we're always talking about it.
-As a personal trainer, interactions and connections can serious impact your retention rate.
+As a personal trainer, interactions and connections can seriously impact your retention rate.

 Why?
 Because your first impression sets the tone for your relationship.